connorrothschild/v1/_posts/2020-01-04-adding-a-chart-in-your-tooltip.md

 ---
-title: "Adding a Chart to Your D3.js Tooltip"
+title: "Adding a Chart to your D3.js Tooltip (How and Why)"
 date: "2020-01-04"
 category: D3.js
 tags: [d3js, visualization, interactive]